‘Trigger laws’ on abortion temporarily blocked in Wyoming, North Dakota

 "We're relieved that a North Dakota state court has blocked its devastating trigger ban for now," Meetra Mehdizadeh, staff attorney at the Center for Reproductive Rights, which filed the lawsuit, said in a statement.
 "If allowed to go into effect, this near-total abortion ban would close the state's sole abortion clinic, leaving North Dakotans with no clinic within the state to turn for essential health care."

-ABC News has reached out to the North Dakota Attorney General's office for comment.
+North Dakota Attorney General Drew Rigley told ABC News that his office took steps "within an hour" of the court's decision to issue the certification for the law, which he said is now slated to go into effect on Aug.
+26 based on the U.S. Supreme Court's certified judgment.

-The block allows Red River Women's Clinic, which is relocating to Minnesota in the wake of Roe's overturn, to provide abortion care while the case proceeds.
+The block allows Red River Women's Clinic, which is relocating to Minnesota in the wake of Roe being overturned, to provide abortion care while the case proceeds.

 Abortions in North Dakota are still legal up until 20 weeks into a pregnancy.